peterhry/peterhrynkow.com/_posts/2017-09-29-using-function-bind-for-partial-application.markdown

 // 16
 ```

-This is a trivial example of partial application.
-Now I'll show you a more practical example:
+This is a common example of partial application but it’s not that useful in the real world.
+Here is a more practical example:

 ### Reducing argument repetition